tomsch420/phd-thesis/chapters/probability_theory.typ

 P(A,B) = P(A | B) dot P(B) = P(B | A) dot P(A).
 $
 Note that for a fixed $B,$ the triple $(E, Im, P(dot | B))$ is a probability space as well.] <def:conditional_probability>

+Todd Kemp wonderfully explained the concept of conditional probability in his lecture about probability theory. @kemp2021youtube
-Instead of explaining this concept in my own words, I refer to Todd Kemps phrasing since there is nothing I could explain any better about it.
+// Instead of explaining this concept in my own words, I refer to Todd Kemps phrasing since there is nothing I could explain any better about it.

 #quote([#cite(<kemp2021youtube>, form: "prose")],[
 	We often think of conditional probability intuitively in terms of a two-stage experiment.
 In the first stage of the experiment, we see whether one particular event $A$ has occurred or not.
 If it has it may influence whether a second event $B$, which we’re going to measure in a second stage, will occur or not.
 Therefore, we may want to update our information on probabilities of the later events given information about whether the earlier event has occurred or not.
 In this language we’ll refer to the original probability measure $P(B)$ as the prior probability of an event $B$ and after we observe that event $A$ has occurred we refer to the new updated conditional probability as the posterior probability of that same event $B$.
 In more practical applications $A$ is referenced as the evidence since it is an event that evidently happened and $B$ is the query, since it is the event of interest.
 There are two very elementary but extraordinarily important results that come from that line of thinking the so-called law of total probability and most critically, Bayes theorem.]
-)
+)<qoute:conditional_probability_kemp>

 #theorem([Law of Total Probability @kolmogoroff1933grundbegriffe])[